Hirtenkäse: Allgäu hard cheese

+Traditionally, herders in the Allgäu region drive their cows downhill from their summer grazing pastures on the slopes of the Alps to farmers' stalls in the valleys, in order to spend the winter sheltered from the elements.
+This moving of the livestock is termed the Almabtrieb.
+This happens in September or October, varying by locality in the region, and is accompanied by traditional celebrations.
+Hirtenkäse is made from the milk from these cows.
+It is usually aged for eight months.

-Color, texture and taste
+Colour, texture and taste

-This cheese is "golden" and "Buttery yellow in color...."
+This cheese is "golden" and "buttery yellow in color...."

 Its texture and taste are "rustic, savory and firm textured... with a rugged, earthy aroma."

-It has been compared to other hard cheeses of Europe:
+A writer for the San Francisco Chronicle compared it to other hard cheeses of Europe:

 Wine and fruit pairings

 Hirtenkäse's nutty, earthy flavors can be complemented or contrasted.

 A reviewer at the San Francisco Chronicle prefers complementing the cheese, writing, "I want a nutty, slightly sweet wine with it, such as an oloroso sherry or a Madeira."